tlepple/iceberg-intro-workshop/README.md

 ## Objective:

- * To stand up an environment to evaluate Apache Iceberg with data stored in an S3a service (minio) on a traditional server.
+ * To evaluate Apache Iceberg with data stored in an S3a service (minio) on a traditional linux server.

 ---